-Did you know that, even if you get a postcard saying your animal’s rabies vaccination is now due, that many times, you have an automatic waiver in place that even your veterinarian may overlook?
+Did you know that, even if you get a postcard or an email saying your animal’s rabies vaccination is now due, that many times, you have an automatic waiver in place that even your veterinarian may overlook?

 It’s called the label on every drug and vaccine, including rabies vaccines.